Once earned, how can I transfer my credits?

 When deciding on how to sell your credits two questions come to mind: How much will I net upon the sale, and how certain is it that the sale will happen?
 The Program has good answers for both of those questions.
 As to price, over its many years of operation the Program has provided credit sellers with the consistently highest market prices available for their credits.
-Moreover, the Program has produced buyers for 100% of the credits registered with the Program.
+Moreover, the Program has each year produced buyers for 100% of the credits registered with the Program.
 Thus, sellers can can rest assured that they are receiving the highest prices and enjoying the greatest chance of success.

 How to Transfer a Tax Credit